DevWidSiddxx/Sentiment-MCP/README.md

-# 🤖 Gradio Sentiment Analysis MCP Server
+# 🤖 Sentiment Analysis MCP Server

 This is a dual-purpose Sentiment Analysis tool built with **Gradio** and **TextBlob**.
 It serves both a beautiful web interface for humans and a powerful **Model Context Protocol (MCP)** endpoint for AI models.